 As a Drake PR student, you’ll receive some of the best preparation in the world for your field—Drake’s Public Relations program has received the prestigious Certification in Education for Public Relations, a designation earned by only 34 PR programs worldwide.

 FACULTY: Assistant Professor Kelly Bruhn, APR, Ph.D., brings years of public relations agency experience into the classroom, having created award-winning campaigns for Verizon Wireless and various nonprofit organizations.
 Assistant Professor Jennifer Glover Konfrst, APR, worked in public relations for 20 years, most recently at Iowa Public Television, where she led the network’s brand strategy, cross-platform promotion, media relations, and crisis communications.
 She also has worked at an agency and on a political campaign.

-ACADEMIC PREPARATION No specific courses are required; however, students are encouraged to take business and writing courses in high school.
-Business literacy, writing and editing are important skills for all Public Relations majors.
+ACADEMIC PREPARATION: No specific preparatory courses are required; however, students are encouraged to take writing, editing, and speaking classes in high school and to work in student media, if possible.

 REQUIREMENTS FOR MAJOR: You’ll need to earn 124 credit hours for your degree, with a maximum of 44 credit hours in School of Journalism and Mass Communication (SJMC) classes.
 The additional credit hours must be in non-SJMC courses, including 48 hours in liberal arts studies.